 4. Shape Test on Aggregates (Elongation & Flakiness Index)

-Flakiness and Elongation Index Test are very important tests to be performed on aggregate in the laboratory.
-This test gives the percentage of flaky and elongate aggregate present in the total aggregate sample.
+Flakiness and Elongation Index Tests are very important tests to be performed on aggregate in the laboratory.
+This test gives the percentage of the flaky and elongated aggregate present in the total aggregate sample.